ahbarnett/BIE2D/README.md

 Also includes code by L Nick Trefethen, Gary Marple, Bowei Wu.

+## Installation

+Download using `git`, `svn`, or as a zip (see green button above).

+Open MATLAB in the top level (`BIE2D`) directory, and run `setuppath` to add all needed directories to your path.

+Test by running `fig_cauchycompeval` (for now) which should produce some convergence plots.

+Codes have been tested on MATLAB versions from R2012a onwards.

 ### Directories

+`kernels` : Laplace, Stokes, Helmholtz, Cauchy potential evaluators and matrix filling
+`utils`   : general numerical utilities
 `test`    : test codes other than built-in self-tests, figure-generating codes
+`doublyperiodic` : codes for flow (Laplace, Stokes) in doubly-periodic geometries, computation of effective permeability.